Cycling Kickstart: How To Begin Your Cycling Adventure

 Dealing with saddle soreness

 Saddle soreness is a common issue for cyclists, especially during longer rides.
-Invest in a comfortable saddle that suits your and consider using chamois cream or padded shorts to minimize friction and discomfort.
+Invest in a comfortable saddle that suits your anatomy and consider using chamois cream or padded shorts to minimize friction and discomfort.

 Avoiding and treating common cycling injuries